Back to Silas S. Brown's home page

-- Your bank: they just might have an application that works better than their website (for some tasks), although not all banks test on all versions of Android so don't be surprised if they break it
+- Your bank: they just might have an application that works better than their website (for some tasks), although few if any banks test on all versions of Android so don't be surprised if they break it

 - Any other large organisation(s) you're associated with might have applications to expedite access to their servers and/or reading material, which might be worth checking (especially if they allow offline use)